3. Your profile

-This June, I’m a Medic, Get me out of here connects healthcare workers with school students in Nottinghamshire.
+This March, I’m a Medic, Get me out of here connects healthcare workers with school students across UK counties.
 Students will Ask questions, Chat with you in a live, real-time Chat, and Vote for their favourites to win £500!

 Ultimately, it’s about helping all students, whoever they are, feel that a career in healthcare can be something ‘for them’.

-You use this site to connect with young people (aged 9–18) at schools across the Nottinghamshire and the East Midlands.
+You use this site to connect with young people (aged 9–18) at schools at selected counties in the UK.
 You answer their questions about your day to day work, your career, your hobbies and interests, and just about anything the students can think of.
 Take part as a team to showcase the wide variety of job roles it takes to make the NHS work.

 In addition to your Dashboard and profile there are three parts to the site: